viOpenCore/OpenCore-Install-Guide/why-oc.md

 # Common Myths

-## Is OpenCore unstable as it's a beta
+## Có phải OpenCore không ổn định vì nó là bản beta?

-Short Answer: No
+Câu trả lời ngắn: Không

-Long Answer: No
+Câu trả lời dài: Không

-OpenCore's version number does not represent the quality of the project.
-Instead, it's more of a way to see the stepping stones of the project.
+Số phiên bản của OpenCore không tái hiện lại chất lượng của dự án.
+Thay vào đó, it's more of a way to see the stepping stones of the project.
 Acidanthera still has much they'd like to do with the project including overall refinement and more feature support.

 For example, OpenCore goes through proper security audits to ensure it complies with UEFI Secure Boot, and is the only Hackintosh bootloader to undergo these rigorous reviews and have such support.